Wound Care Billing Services in South Carolina

 Why South Carolina Wound Care Practices Need Specialized Billing

 Wound Care billing itself is complex.
 Wound care billing centers on debridement codes (97597-97598 for active wound care, 11042-11047 for surgical debridement), negative pressure wound therapy (97605-97606), skin substitute application with product-specific Q-codes, and hyperbaric oxygen therapy.
 Every wound care claim requires documented wound measurements (length x width x depth), tissue type, and wound-stage classification.
-When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving wound care practices from Charleston to Myrtle Beach and across South Carolina.
+When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving wound care practices from Charleston to Rock Hill and across South Carolina.

 South Carolina Payer Challenges for Wound Care